 Compared With Category Average

-Compared with other Video Games, this product is below average in innovation, crash stability, animation quality.
+Compared with other Video Games, this product is above average in stealth mechanics, below average in innovation, animation quality, crash stability.

 Summary